Doctor of Occupational Therapy Entry-Level (CUAA)

 10. Pre-requisite coursework must have been completed at a regionally accredited institution.

 11. A holistic admission process will be utilized.
 In addition to the above requirements, participation and leadership in extracurricular activities, work, research or other pursuits is encouraged.
-An interview will be required for all selected applicants, including CUAA BSRS students with early assurance admission.
+An interview will be required for all selected applicants, including those from partnering institutions with early assurance admission.
 The OT Admissions Committee within the Occupational Therapy Department will make decisions regarding the status of an application after reviewing application materials.
 Decisions of the committee are final.

-12. Once accepted to the program, applicants must successfully pass a background check, provide immunization and health screening, and complete CPR training prior to the start of the program
+12. Once accepted to the program, applicants must successfully pass a background check, provide immunization and health screening, and complete CPR training.

 Note: The program does not accept occupational therapy transfer students or credits.